 Others argue that the camel, the largest thing around, made for vivid imagery: big beast, tiny opening.
 Still others say there was once an actual gate in Jerusalem’s wall called Needle’s Eye.
 Other ancient cities had such narrow, low-lintel passageways designed to be the only ones left open late and requiring travelers to dismount, unburden their camels, and squeeze through.
 A security measure.
 But no archaeological evidence exists to indicate that Jerusalem ever had a Needle’s Eye.
 More than that, there’s support for the “rope” hypothesis in Aramaic, the language Jesus spoke most of the time, in which the words for camel and rope are the same: gml.
 (As in Hebrew, there are no written vowels in Aramaic.)

 This isn’t really a controversy about biblical translation; not a debate about literalism versus dynamic equivalency in the rendition into English of Hebrew, Aramaic, or Greek.
-The camel-rope question is actually a matter of something miscopied – or so goes the hypothesis.
+The camel-rope question is actually a matter of something miscopied, a misprision – or so goes the hypothesis.
 Some second- or third-century scribe misplaced a letter, rather as an eighteenth-century copyist turned Mr. Jefferson’s “inalienable” into “unalienable,” although those words mean the same thing.

 Does it matter which word Christ used?
 The intended message of the passage is unchanged, but camel-rope does say something about the way we view the process by which Scripture has come down to us.
 In another biblical blockbuster, Cecil B. DeMille’s The Ten Commandments, the fiery finger of God etches the Covenant into the rock of Sinai, as it may indeed have happened when the real Moses witnessed the real miracle.
 In most other cases, however, there was human agency in recording God’s word: first in Hebrew or Aramaic, next in Greek, then in Latin, and finally in English – each language with its distinctive resonances; each scribe writing faithfully but not necessarily perfectly.
 As the Synod of Bishops wrote last year (Instrumentum Laboris):